-Data is transmitted using 1 start bit, 8 data bits and 1 stop bit.
+Data is transmitted using one start bit, eight data bits and one stop bit.

-Receive baud rates may be the same or differ from transmit baud rates.
-Receive baud rates are set by F X 7.
+Receive baud rates may be the same as, or may differ from, transmit baud rates.
+Receive baud rates are set by $\star$ F X 7.

 The user may supply his or her own specialist printer driver routine.
-The address of the user routine should be placed at location &222 and the user defined routine can be selected as the printer output routine with FX5,3.
+The address of the user routine should be placed at location &222 and the user defined routine can be selected as the printer output routine with $\star FX 5.3$ .

-If the user intercepts the Operating System Write Character routine (OSWRCH) then all the VDU control codes must be dealt with.
-When a BASIC program executes DRAW 10,10 a string of 6 bytes is sent to the VDU driver via OSWRCH.
+If the user intercepts the operating system write character routine (OSWRCH) then all the VDU control codes must be dealt with.
+When a BASIC program executes DRAW 10,10 a string of six bytes is sent to the VDU driver via OSWRCH.
 In this case the bytes would be 25,5,10,0,10,0, so beware!